 Biles’ decision to put herself first is revolutionary because people don’t prioritize their own well-being often enough.
 Her story is a wake-up call to tune into your emotions and make sure your needs are being met before you try to meet the needs of others.
 In a culture that’s constantly demanding more, it can feel challenging to step away and allow yourself to recover from the stress and anxiety that’s preventing you from being your best self, but taking those breaks are necessary to perform well and feel good while you’re doing it.

 The good news is that you don’t need to walk this journey alone.
 At ADHD Online, we have several resources that can help diagnose, treat and help you better understand what you need to maintain your mental health.
-We have highly experienced and licensed psychologists who provide a detailed assessment regarding your ADHD, as well as a group of board-certified physicians and nurse practitioners who will provide personalized medical management for your specific needs and concerns.
+We have highly experienced and doctorate-level psychologists who provide a detailed assessment regarding your ADHD, as well as a group of board-certified physicians and nurse practitioners who will provide personalized medical management for your specific needs and concerns.
 We know that confronting mental health issues and finding the right resources can be challenging, so our expert professionals are here to get you the support you need.

 At ADHD Online, we are proud to see Olympic athletes lead the way to a culture that values mental health.
 It’s okay to take breaks and say no to the things that jeopardize your well-being and, as Simone Biles has shown us, there’s never an unacceptable place or time to put your mental health first.